seqan/seqan/manual/source/Infrastructure/Contributors/StyleCpp.rst

 Class, Function, Metafunction, Enum, Macro DDDoc Comments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each public class, function, metafunction, enum, and macro should be documented using :ref:`dox API docs<internal-style-guide-dox-api-docs>`.
+Each public class, function, metafunction, enum, and macro should be documented using :ref:`dox API docs<infra-contribute-dox>`.
 Internal code should be documented, too.

 .. container:: foldable